The appearance of the regular black hole with a stable inner horizon: The ray-tracing method and the appearance of the regular black hole

 Consider an observer in universe $B$, positioned near the null infinity to receive the photons emitted from the region near the event horizon.
 The process is depicted in the Penrose diagram shown in Fig.\ref{geo}.

-The accretion disk is around the black hole (or white hole) and is sharply peaked at the critical curve, which is also called ``photon sphere" where the light orbits around it infinite times.
-In Fig.\ref{geo} the critical curve or photon sphere is described by the dashed curve.
+The accretion disk is around the black hole (or white hole) and is sharply peaked at the photon sphere, which is also called ``photon sphere" where the light orbits around it infinite times.
+In Fig.\ref{geo} the photon sphere is described by the dashed curve.
 As we can see, the observer in universe $B$ can receive the photons from two sources.
 One is from the accretion disk in universe $B$, illustrated as the gray curve in Fig.\ref{geo}.
 Another is showed as the black curve in Fig.\ref{geo}.
-The photons are emitted from the the accretion disk in universe $A$, subsequently falling into the event horizon, then traverse the Cauchy horizon, and arrive at the universe $D$.
-Then they travel through the Cauchy horizon and the event horizon of the white hole in turn, and are finally captured by the observer in universe $B$.
+The photons are emitted from the the accretion disk in universe $A$, subsequently falling into the event horizon, then traverse the inner horizon, and arrive at the universe $D$.
+Then they travel through the inner horizon and the event horizon of the white hole in turn, and are finally captured by the observer in universe $B$.
 These two kinds of source of photons lead to different images.
 Therefore, we will discuss these two cases separately.

 Each of intersections of light with the accretion disk contributes to the intensity received by the observer near null infinity.
 Besides, considering the effect of gravitational redshift on the intensity of the emission, the intensity of the light received by the observer, $I_{obs}$, is \cite{Gralla:2019xty,DeMartino:2023ovj,Rybicki:2004hfl}